Mortgage interest tax credit

 The complete definition of a dependant relative can be found in the Taxes Consolidation Act 1997.

-How much is the new mortgage interest tax credit?
+How much is the temporary mortgage interest tax credit?

 You can get a mortgage interest tax credit on the increased interest you paid on your mortgage in 2023 when compared with the amount you paid in 2022.
 The tax credit is 20% of the increase, which is the standard income tax rate.
 The credit is capped at €1,250.